O-R Design and Features

 What is the cancellation and refund policy?

 You may cancel your subscription at any time.
-Digital only subscriptions will stop at the end of the paid subscription term.
-Print subscriptions will be cancelled within 2-3 business days, and a refund will be issued 2-3 weeks from cancellation.
+Subscriptions will stop at the end of the paid subscription term.

 How do I change my credit card information?